QubesOS/qubes-doc/common-tasks/managing-appvm-shortcuts.md

 ![dom0-menu.png"](/attachment/wiki/ManagingAppVmShortcuts/dom0-menu.png)

-To make newly installed applications show up in the menu, use the **qvm-sync-appmenus** command (Linux VMs does this automatically):
+To make newly installed applications show up in the menu, use the **qvm-sync-appmenus** command (Linux VMs do this automatically):

 `qvm-sync-appmenus vmname`

-After that, select the *Add more shortcuts* entry in VM's submenu to customize which applications are shown:
+After that, select the *Add more shortcuts* entry in the VM's submenu to customize which applications are shown:

 ![dom0-appmenu-select.png"](/attachment/wiki/ManagingAppVmShortcuts/dom0-appmenu-select.png)